bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 The **Phenotypes** panel demonstrates the distribution of the phenotypes superposed on the t-SNE clustering.
 Often, we can expect the t-SNE distribution to be driven by the particular phenotype that is controlled by the experimental condition or unwanted batch effects.
+Users can select whether they want the group labels to be plotted inside the figures or in a seperate legend in the ``Legend`` under the *Settings*.

 .. figure:: figures/psc10.5.0.png
     :align: center
     :width: 30%

+The phenotype figures superposed on the t-SNE clustering are shown below.

 .. figure:: figures/psc10.5.png
     :align: center